OperatorFoundation/ShadowExampleApplication/README.md

     	        implementation 'com.github.joshjdevl.libsodiumjni:libsodium-jni-aar:2.0.2'
     	        testImplementation 'com.github.joshjdevl.libsodiumjni:libsodium-jni-aar:2.0.2'
                 androidTestImplementation 'com.github.joshjdevl.libsodiumjni:libsodium-jni-aar:2.0.2'

+                // You can add the following for okhttp support: implementation("com.squareup.okhttp3:okhttp:4.9.0")
     	}

     3) Make sure the min SDK in your build.gradle is 29 in each project/app related build.gradle